tombusby/tombusby.github.io/_posts/2017-12-17-understanding-cryptography-ex2.10.md

 ---
 title: "Understanding Cryptography by Christof Paar and Jan Pelzl - Chapter 1 Solutions - Ex2.10"
-description: "Performing a Chosen Plaintext Attack to Break an LFSR by Revealing its Feedback Coefficients"
+description: "Performing a Chosen Plaintext Attack to Break an LFSR and Reveal its Feedback Coefficients"
 layout: post
 headerImage: false
 projects: false